e2ma3n/radic/README.md

 # Radic - Alerting sysadmins with text message and email in emergency conditions
 ## Introduction
-This program Written by E2MA3N for monitoring memory, cpu and disk usages On Linux Systems. this is a simple program for Alerting SysAdmins with text message and email in emergency conditions.
+This program written by E2MA3N for monitoring memory, cpu and disk usages On linux systems. this is a simple program for Alerting sysadmins with text message and email in emergency conditions.

 The project page is located at https://github.com/e2ma3n/radic

 ## What distributions are supported ?
-Tested on all popular linux distributions such as debian 7, debian 8, CentOS 6 and CentOS 7
+Tested on all popular linux distributions such as debian 8, CentOS 6 and Ubuntu 14.04

 * Linux Debian 8.x
 * Linux CentOS 6.x